-In a personalized, competency-based classroom, teachers are moving between groups of learners, facilitating discussions and explorations, helping students set goals or even engaged in more direct instruction with a few students at a time.
-Their classrooms may offer flexible seating, and students have voice and choice over how and where they learn.
+In a personalized, competency-based classroom, teachers are moving between groups of learners, facilitating discussions, helping students explore and set goals, or may be engaged in more direct instruction with a few students at a time.
+Their classrooms may offer flexible seating and students participate in decisions about how and where they learn.
 They may be working independently or grouped based on what they’re working on.

 What’s the difference between teacher-centered and student-centered classrooms?

 In a literacy lesson, for example, a teacher may work with a small group of students whose assessments show they need support in the same skill area, while other students work through learning stations with tasks designed to strengthen their learning.
 Students benefit from individually-paced, targeted learning tasks that start from where the student is, formatively assess existing skills and knowledge and address the student’s needs and interests.

-“If you ask them what they are working on in literacy they can say, ‘I’m doing syllables right now,’ or ‘I don’t need to do my letters anymore because I know them already.’
-They know exactly what to expect, and where they need to be, and where they need to get their materials from so they are able to move through their targets at a pretty independent pace.”
+“If you ask [my students] what they are working on in literacy they can say, ‘I’m doing syllables right now,’ or ‘I don’t need to do my letters anymore because I know them already,’” said Marie Roy, a kindergarten teacher at Henry L. Cottrell Elementary School in RSU 2 in Monmouth, Maine.
+“They know exactly what to expect, and where they need to be, and where they need to get their materials from so they are able to move through their targets at a pretty independent pace.”

 “I really wanted to be in charge of my classroom,” said Hillary Weiser, a kindergarten teacher at Navin Elementary School in the Marysville Exempted Village School District in Marysville, Ohio.
 “But I’ve learned to let the kids take charge of their own learning.
 I have no discipline issues this year, and I don’t think it’s anything I’ve done.
 This classroom is theirs.
 They take ownership of what happens here.”

 To truly personalize learning, teachers must have the support and freedom they need to understand and support each child holistically.
-Whether it’s a unique family situation, a different culture, poverty or trauma, teachers must have the flexibility to meet their students’ needs in creative and appropriate ways.
+Whether it’s a unique family situation, a different culture than their own, poverty or trauma, teachers must have the flexibility to meet their students’ needs in creative and appropriate ways.

-“We offered afterschool sessions for those learners who needed additional help, and were naturally frustrated when the students we knew we needed the support didn’t show up,” said Abbie Forbus, director of teaching and learning with KnowledgeWorks and formerly director of culture at Lindsay Unified School District in Lindsay, California.
+“We offered afterschool sessions for those learners who needed additional help, and were naturally frustrated when the students knew we needed the support didn’t show up,” said Abbie Forbus, director of teaching and learning with KnowledgeWorks and formerly director of culture at Lindsay Unified School District in Lindsay, California.
 “But when we asked students, we were surprised to learn that because so many of their parents were migrant workers who had to go and work in the fields after school, these students needed to get home to care for siblings.
 Afterschool sessions were never going to work for them, so we needed to find a way to work extra time into the school day.
 If we’d stopped and asked our learners first what they needed, we’d have been able to work together to find the best solution from the start.”